 Rapid fixers contain ammonium thiosulphate.
 As the name implies, this a source of ammonium ion.
 Ammonium ion enters natural waterways by the ton from farming and domestic waste water, (these account for over 80% of the nitrogen added to the environment).
 It is not toxic and functions as a fertiliser, leading to algae growth in lakes and rivers.
 However this is an unwanted effect which makes the control of ammonia an environmental concern.
 Ammonium ion is biodegradable, so if wash water from your processor is delivered to a modern water treatment plant, it will be fully broken down to nitrate and then to nitrogen.

 Boric acid and its salts (borates) are used in some HARMAN technology Ltd developers and Hypam fixer as a pH buffer.
 Boric acid or borate entering a river or a water purification plant partly precipitates as calcium borate.
 In nature, borates are found in many different minerals.
 However, it is known, that dissolved borates in high concentration show some toxicity on plants.
 The borate level in HARMAN technology Ltd working strength chemicals is low and presents no environmental hazard.

-In common with all chemical products, HARMAN technology Ltd photographic processing chemicals may be hazardous to health in many different ways.
-However provided that these are used according to the instructions and common sense working methods and standards of hygiene are observed the risk to health associated with these chemicals will be adequately controlled.
+All chemical products should be treated as potentially dangerous to both humans and pets.
+Like other chemical products, HARMAN technology Ltd photographic processing chemicals may be hazardous to health in many different ways.
+However provided that they are used according to the instructions and common sense working methods and standards of hygiene are observed, the risks to health associated with these chemicals will be adequately controlled.

 Inhalation or breathing.